Rating

 Because the homes on Elfreth’s Alley are owned by private parties, you can’t go inside, but you can certainly admire the colonial architecture of these fine homes, and homeowners don’t mind if you take pictures.

 If you wander over to House 126, however, you can visit the Elfreth’s Alley Museum, originally built and owned by the alley’s namesake, Jeremiah Elfreth, who was a blacksmith.
-A guided tour of the home, restored to its 18th century splendor, takes about 30 minutes or visitors can tour on their own.
+A guided tour of the home, restored to its eighteenth-century splendor, takes about thirty minutes, or visitors can tour on their own.
 Brochures available at the museum provide information about the history of the other homes on the street as well.

 If you’re lucky, you’ll catch one of Elfreth’s Alley’s occasional special events, such as concerts and special demonstrations by local artisans.